agentlang-ai/agentlang-docs/docs/design-studio/data-model/entities/add-attribute.md

 ![](img/add-attribute-3.png)

 Congratulations!
-You've successfully learned how to add an attribute to an entity using the steps outlined in this tutorial.
+You've successfully learned how to add an attribute to an entity.